 The Annual Accounts summarise the Council's transactions for the 2017/18 financial year and its position at the year-end of 31 March 2018.
 The Council is required to prepare Annual Accounts by The Local Authority Accounts (Scotland) Regulations 2014.
 Section 12 of the Local Government in Scotland Act 2003 requires that they be prepared in accordance with proper accounting practices.
 These practices under Section 21 of the 2003 Act primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2017/18 and the Service Reporting Code of Practice 2017/18, supported by International Financial Reporting Standards (IFRS) and statutory guidance issued under Section 12 of the 2003 Act.
-The accounts have been prepared on a going concern basis.
 The accounting convention adopted in the Annual Accounts is principally historical cost, modified by the revaluation of certain categories of non-current assets and financial instruments.